Substra/substra-documentation/docs/source/how-to/deploying-substra/howto/customize-compute-pod-node.rst

         }

-In your value file, add the following:
+In your values file, add the following:

 .. code::